cph-cachet/carp.core-kotlin/README.md

 // Define what needs to be measured, on which device, when. val measures: List<Measure> = listOf( Smartphone.Sensors.geolocation(), Smartphone.Sensors.stepCount() )
-val startMeasures = ConcurrentTask( "Start measures", measures ) protocol.addTriggeredTask( phone.atStartOfStudy(), startMeasures, phone )
+val startMeasures = PassiveMeasureTask( "Start measures", measures ) protocol.addTriggeredTask( phone.atStartOfStudy(), startMeasures, phone )

 // JSON output of the study protocol, compatible with the rest of the CARP infrastructure.